SoumyaSagnik/Interview-Questions/readme.md

 ```

 `When this appears inside a function that is not bound to any object or class, the value of this defaults to the global object`.

+---

+18. **Explain the box model in CSS.**

+- The box model has four parts: `Content` `Padding` `Border` `Margin`

+- `Content`: This is the actual content.

+- `Padding`: This is the space between the content and the border of the box.

+- `Border`: This is a line that surrounds the padding and content of the box.

+- `Margin`: This is the space between the border of the box and the neighbouring elements on the page.

+---

+19. **Why are meta tags used?
+What are the meta tags you know?**

+- Meta tags are used in HTML to provide additional information about a web page to search engines, social media platforms, and web browsers.
+They help in `Search Engine Optimization`.
+They are placed in the head section of an HTML document and are not visible on the web page itself.
+Some common meta tags are listed below:

+- `<meta charset="utf-8">`: Specifies the character encoding of the HTML document.

+- `<meta name="viewport" content="width=device-width, initial-scale=1.0">`: Sets the viewport width and initial zoom level for mobile devices.

+- `<meta name="description" content="...">`: Provides a short description of the web page that can be displayed in search engine results.

+- `<meta name="keywords" content="...">`: Specifies the keywords or phrases that the web apge is related to.

+- `<meta name="robots" content="...">`: Instructs search engines how to crawl and index the web page.

+- `<meta name="author" content="...">`: Specifies the author of the web page.

+- `meta name="theme-color" content="..."`: Sets the color of the browser toolbar and browsers's UI when the user is on the web page.

+---

+20. **How can you improve SEO just by HTML tags?**

+- `Use relevant and descriptive title tags`: The title tag is one of the most important HTML tags for SEO.
+Make sure your title tag accurately reflects the content of your page and includes your target keywords.

+- `Use header tags to structure your content`: Header tags help to organize content and make it more readable.
+Use header tags to break your content into logical sections and include your target keywords in the headings.

+- `Use meta descriptions to provide a summary of your content`: Meta descriptions appear in search engine results and can help to improve click-through rates.

+- `Use alt tag to describe your images`: Alt tags are used to describe images for people with visual impairments and for search engines.

+- `Do not used span and div tags everywhere`: Use Semantic HTML wherever possible

+---